mkitti/dis-utilities/sync/README.md

     Elapsed time: 0:05:51.688400
     DOI calls to Crossref: 2,140
     DOI calls to DataCite: 51
-Any newly-inserted DOIs are email to Virginia and Rob.
+Any newly-inserted DOIs are emaild to Virginia and Rob.

 ### Running in production